benjmin-r/cto.coffee/privacy.md

 See [Netlify's privacy policy][netlify-gdpr] for more details.

-### Mailerlite

-Visitors of the cto.coffee website can choose to submit their email-address, to get notified of content updates happening on the cto.coffee website.

-Email-addresses submitted in this way, will be processed by the third-party service [Mailerlite][mailerlite].
-Details on how Mailerlite processes personal data, can be found in [Mailerlite's privacy policy][mailerlite-gdpr].

 ### Amazon S3

 The audio files of cto.coffee podcast episodes are hosted by the Amazon Web Services service called [S3][aws-s3].
 This